How to Use Sprues When Lasercutting with Paper

 It’s also really common to need to cut very small pieces from plastic or wood.
-But if they are smaller than the holes in the cutting bed of the laser machine, the pieces often fall through the holes and are lost as soon as they have been cut.
+But if they are smaller than the holes in the cutting bed of the laser machine, the pieces often fall through the holes as they have been cut.
 Then you either have to fish the pieces out of the cutting bed, or cut them again.
 This can potentially be a big waste of time and money.

-This will happen to all lasercutting users at least once, but not everyone knows what to do to avoid it.
+This will happen to all lasercutter users at least once, but not everyone knows what to do to avoid it.

 It might seem like it doesn’t matter very much because they are only tiny pieces and you can always cut more of them.
 But in the example image above I have lost 75% of my pieces.
 And what started out as a cutting job of only a few seconds, has now turned into either a search-and-rescue mission to retrieve the three little circles, or a waste of more time and material because I need to cut more pieces.

 So we therefore need a way to cut the pieces that automatically stops them falling down or blowing away.

 One solution is to use sprues, and to include them in the cutting design right from the start.

 Generally speaking, use sprues if the piece to be cut is less than 1cm squared, and anytime you are cutting a design from a piece of paper.